Developing Learning Environments in Higher Education and Didactic Counselling

 The aim of the learning-centred approach is to facilitate theory-practice transfer or to bridge the much-cited gap between knowledge and action.
 To achieve this, learning takes place on the basis of exemplary problems of professional action, which are appropriately complex, not very structured, represent a slight overload and form the starting point of the learning processes.
 In working out possible solutions and the information required for this, learners deal intensively with the learning content and thus construct their knowledge.

-In order to further accompany and discuss the transfer into one's own teaching practice, the Didactics Café offers the possibility of an informal and informal exchange over coffee/tea and/or lunch.
-I will be in Amberg on 11.01.2023 and in Weiden on 18.01.2023, both from 12:00 to 13:00.
-Specific information on the meeting places, such as the refectory, cafeteria, lounge, etc. will follow with a short reminder about a week before the dates.
-Interested parties who did not participate in the seminar are also welcome.
+In order to further accompany and discuss the transfer into one's own teaching practice, there is the possibility of an informal and informal exchange over coffee/tea and/or lunch in the Didactics Café.
+Interested persons who did not participate in the seminar are also very welcome.
 I look forward to the exchange!

 Barrett, T. (2010).
 The problem‐based learning process as finding and being in flow.
 Innovations in Education and Teaching international, 47(2), 165-174.